Nexfinity/CakeyBot-Wiki/feature/tags.md

 # Overview

 This feature allows you to set up a variety of "tags" that users can list and use to output pre-determined strings of text.
 This is useful for creating public FAQ responses without making a bunch of [Auto Responders](https://wiki.cakey.bot/en/auto-responder).
-Also, you can configure tags to be modified by different permission levels, unlike Custom Commands which can only be modified by server admins.
+Also, you can configure tags to be modified by different permission levels, unlike Auto Responders which can only be modified by server admins.
 The different permission tiers are listed below:

 | Manage Own       | Manage All      | Description                                                                 |
 |------------------|------------------|-----------------------------------------------------------------------------|